stefangotikj/tinynews-blog/docs/usage.md

 ## ✍️ Creating Your First Post

-Blog posts are written in YAML format inside the `src/blog-posts/` directory.
-Each file represents a post.
+Blog posts are created as individual YAML files stored in the `src/blog-posts/` directory.
+Each YAML file represents a single blog post with structured metadata and Markdown content.

+Alternatively, you can create visually using the AdminPage available at `/admin`, which generates these YAML files for you.

 ### Example: